ndlaprovidence/Atedi/README.md

 ```
 symfony server:start
 ```
+You can access to your local server with localhost:8000

 # Sign in
-Next, you will have to connect with the user account.
-It is setup by default but you can remove it if wanted.
+Next, you will have to connect with the default admin account.

-Then type the following id to connect as a user :
 * Id : admin@gmail.com

 * Password : admin